menriquez-IDM/GitHub-Copilot-Fundamentals-100/lab-handouts/lab01.md

 ### Task 1

-1. From the VS Code Explorer window, create a new file
+1. From the VS Code Explorer window, create a new file in the `lab-files` directory
 2. Name the file `skills.js` and verify that it is empty
 3. In the `skills.js` file, type the following function declaration.
 A whole function body will be suggested by GitHub Copilot (shown in gray text).
 Precise recommendations will vary